 Want to take a closer look at pricing for the Jitterbug Smart3?
 Our Lively pricing page covers everything you need to know about the phone and its talk, text, and data plans.

-The pricing for both Consumer Cellular’s Link II and their cell phone plans are big wins for us.
-The phone itself is a one-time fee of $49 plus tax, and it’s compatible with Consumer Cellular’s wide range of plan options, starting at $20 per month for one line.
+The pricing for both Consumer Cellular’s Verve Snap and their cell phone plans are big wins for us.
+The phone itself is a one-time fee of $69 plus tax, and it’s compatible with Consumer Cellular’s wide range of plan options, starting at $20 per month for one line.

 Best of all, these plans require no contracts, so you won’t have to worry about early termination fees if you need to switch services.
 It’s important to note that the monthly price per line for Consumer Cellular’s plans decreases as you add more lines.
 That means you could save a few bucks per line if you add a spouse or other family members to your plan.

-If you or your loved one is new to the cell phone game, the Consumer Cellular Link II is an excellent option.
+If you or your loved one is new to the cell phone game, the Consumer Cellular Verve Snap is an excellent option.
 It is an easy-to-use device that provides all of the essential functions older adults may need.
 Overall, it’s our pick for those who don’t need internet access but still want to use Bluetooth to connect to hands-free devices or hearing aids.

 Buyer’s Tip: Want to save five percent on Consumer Cellular’s monthly service and usage charges and 30 percent on accessories?
 Our AARP guide has the details.

-Are you interested in learning more about Consumer Cellular’s Link II flip phone?
-Visit our hands-on Consumer Cellular review.
+Are you interested in learning more about Consumer Cellular’s Verve Snap flip phone?
+Visit our hands-on Consumer Cellular review or compare Consumer Cellular and Jitterbug.

 The Snapfon ez4G costs $99.95.
 Snapfon offers various mix-and-match minutes, text, and data options at different price points.
-Unlimited talk and text starts at $15 per month.
-If you want to add data, prices range from $2.50 (500 MB) to $35 per month (3 GB).
+Unlimited talk and text start at $15 per month.
+If you want to add data, prices range from $30 (5 GB) to $40 per month (10 GB).

-Users can also add Snapfon’s sosPlus mobile monitoring service package for $19.99 per month, which gives you access to Snapfon’s medical alert capabilities, plus 500 texts per month.
+Users can also add Snapfon’s sosPlus mobile monitoring service package for $10 per month, which gives you access to Snapfon’s medical alert capabilities.
 The Snapfon sosPlus package connects you to a 24/7 response agent with the push of a button.
 With sosPlus, you can list your emergency contacts, medications, allergies, and important medical conditions.

 Overall, Snapfon’s talk, text, and data plans are flexible and affordable.